-The Human Rights, Big Data and Technology Project is honoured to work with a wide range of distinguished partners across numerous fields.
+The Human Rights, Big Data and Technology Project is honoured to work with a wide range of distinguished partners.

-The Geneva Academy of International Humanitarian Law and Human Rights aims to provide instruction of a high academic standard, in French and in English, conduct and promote scientific research, organise training courses and expert meetings and provide legal expertise in the branches of international law relating to situations of armed conflicts.
+The Geneva Academy of International Humanitarian Law and Human Rights provides instruction of a high academic standard, conducts and promotes scientific research, organises training courses and expert meetings and provides legal expertise.

 Universal Rights Group is a small, independent think tank dedicated to analysing and strengthening global human rights policy.
 It is the only such institution in Geneva and the only think tank in the world focused exclusively on human rights.
 The goal of the organisation is to support and strengthen policy-making and policy-implementation in the international human rights system by providing rigorous yet accessible, timely and policy-relevant research, analysis and recommendations.
 It provides a forum for discussion and debate on important human rights issues facing the international community and a window onto the work of the Human Rights Council and its mechanisms – a window designed to promote transparency, accountability, awareness and effectiveness.

 The Faculty of Law at the University of Cambridge is committed to producing ambitious cutting-edge work in a wide range of fields and disciplines.
 Through the scholarly vitality, analytical rigour and creativity of its research, the Faculty seeks to contribute to debates on issues of national and international importance and to shape academic discourse.
 Its research extends across a broad range of relevant sub-disciplines and embraces a diversity—including doctrinal, theoretical, historical, comparative, empirical, socio-legal and social-science—of research traditions.